 3 main challenges prevent exhibitors from improving their pricing

-The results show that most exhibitors are open to a dynamic pricing model, where ticket prices vary, depending on the actual demand for the ticket.
+The results show that most exhibitors are open to a dynamic pricing model.
 However, the majority doesn’t know how to implement dynamic pricing effectively or have the data analysis tools at hand to start the process.

 Exhibit 3: The attendees answered the three questions about price optimization